Surface modification: Applications and Future of Surface Engineering

 In 1995, surface engineering was a £10 billion market in the United Kingdom.
 Coatings, to make surface life robust from wear and corrosion, was approximately half the market.

 Functionalization of Antimicrobial Surfaces is a unique technology that can be used for sterilization in health industry, self-cleaning surfaces and protection from bio films.

 In recent years, there has been a paradigm shift in surface engineering from age-old electroplating to processes such as vapor phase deposition, diffusion, thermal spray & welding using advanced heat sources like plasma, laser, ion, electron, microwave, solar beams, synchrotron radiation, pulsed arc, pulsed combustion, spark, friction and induction.

 It's estimated that loss due to wear and corrosion in the US is approximately $500 billion.
 In the US, there are around 9524 establishments (including automotive, aircraft, power and construction industries) who depend on engineered surfaces with support from 23,466 industries.

 Surface functionalization

 Surface functionalization introduces chemical functional groups to a surface.
 This way, materials with functional groups on their surfaces can be designed from substrates with standard bulk material properties.
 Prominent examples can be found in semiconductor industry and biomaterial research.

 Polymer Surface Functionalization

-Plasma processing technologies are successfully employed for polymers surface functionalization.
+Plasma processing technologies are successfully employed for polymer surface functionalization.